Arts-Braido/LR-bound-for-approximation/README.md

 # LR-bound-for-approximation

-This repository contains the code used in INSERT_HERE_ARXIV_LINK_WHEN_WE_HAVE_IT in order to compute a lower bound on the achievable approximation ratio of MaxCut over cubic graphs using quantum annealing.
+This repository contains the code used in https://arxiv.org/abs/2311.12732 in order to compute a lower bound on the achievable approximation ratio of MaxCut over cubic graphs using quantum annealing.

 Installation